dudacaetano/POC_taylor_detect/README.md

-# poc-data-taylor
+# POC_taylor_detect
-Estudo de detecção utilizando dataset que detecta a cantora Taylor Swift
+Detection study using a dataset that detects singer Taylor Swift